 A. COMPLIMENTARY AND CONTRACTED DISPLAY SPACE

-The following receive free display space in the exhibit hall or exhibit space.
-Except for the APA California booth and table, which should be visible at or near the entrance to the exhibit hall or exhibit space, the space provided does not need to be premium space, but should be included in the regular exhibit location.
-Because these agreements are updated frequently, the Conference Management Contractor shall contact the Director of Administration to determine if any other reciprocal agreements have been added or deleted from this list, or updated.
-Prior to finalizing any agreements they secure, the CHC must consult with the Conference Management Contractor and VP Conferences.
+The following groups or individuals receive a complimentary display space in the exhibit hall or exhibit space.
+Except for the APA California booth and table, which should be prominently located near the entrance to the exhibit hall or exhibit space, the space provided does not need to be premium space, but should be included in the regular exhibit location or near the registration area.
+Because these agreements are occasionally updated, the Conference Management Contractor shall contact the Director of Administration to determine if any other reciprocal agreements have been added, modified or deleted from this list.
+The CHC must consult with the VP Conferences and Conference Management Contractor on any proposed reciprocal agreements for conference displace space outside of the sponsorship packages.

 NOTE: Contacts listed below may change over time.